ezsystems/commerce-documentation/docs/guide/configuration/configuration.md

 ### Payment

-If you want to enable Paypal as a payment provider you need to configure:
+If you want to enable PayPal as a payment provider you need to configure:

 ``` yaml
 jms_payment_core: